jeffdoolittle/DbTransmogrifier/README.md

 DBTransmogrifier allows for the injection of ```IDBConnection``` and ```IDbTransaction``` so you can create migrations that query your database.
 You can choose between constructor or setter injection.
 See the *SampleMigrations* project for example implementations.

 This functionality is implemented by the ```DefaultMigrationBuilder```.
-If you want to create your own custom implementation if ```IMigrationBuilder``` you'll have to do your own dependency injection.
+If you want to create your own custom implementation of ```IMigrationBuilder``` you'll have to do your own dependency injection.
 See the next section for configuration options.

 Configuration
 -------------